Ginger Benefits for Women And Men & Nutrition, Side Effects

 How to Make Ginger Tea

-• Place the pieces of ginger in a pot and add about 1 liter of water.
-You can drink it hot like tea or drink it cold after refrigerating it overnight.
+3. Boil: Place the sliced ginger in a pot and add about 1 liter of water.

 "</a